Research Snapshot

 Why this matters

-Jet fuel is one of the cleanest commodity inputs for airline profitability.
+Jet fuel is one of the cleanest commodity inputs for airline margin profile.

 - Airlines: Delta, United, American, and other carriers feel the margin effect directly.